A step-by-step guide: How to use Zendesk automate ticket tags with intent detection models

 Instruct your AI agent

-With all your knowledge connected, you're ready to build an automation workflow that’s actually tailored to your team.
-This is where eesel AI really starts to shine.
+With all your knowledge connected, you're ready to build an automation workflow that’s actually tailored to your team's specific needs.
+This is where eesel AI adds extra value to your Zendesk instance.

 Instead of being limited to predefined categories, you use a simple prompt editor to give your AI agent specific instructions.
 You can define its persona, tone, and the exact steps you want it to take.
 For instance, you could give it a simple instruction like: "When a customer mentions a 'broken item,' tag the ticket as 'Damaged_Product' and assign it to the 'Replacements' team."